raulaltosaar/raul.earth/_projects/a-very-real-looper.md

 A custom musical interface developed for the HTC Vive VR system.
 The Looper lets you place virtual sounds onto physical objects and perform music—without a headset.

-The interface is now open-source and you can read the technical breakdown on [Github](https://github.com/raulaltosaar/a-very-real-looper){:target="_blank"}.
+The interface is now open-source.
+You can read the technical breakdown on [Github](https://github.com/raulaltosaar/a-very-real-looper){:target="_blank"}.

 </div>